Loading...

 Artistic Director

-Emilia Teglia is Artistic Director and one of the founding members of Odd Eyes Theatre.
+Emilia Teglia is Artistic Director and founder of Odd Eyes Theatre.
 She has written and directed the majority of the company’s productions.
 Her practice focuses on the dynamics of communication across cultures and on their surrealist, often tragicomic by-products.
 An advocate for diversity as a philosophy of life, her mission is to enable cultural exchange through creative communication between individuals from every socioeconomic background, country and walk of life.

-After training in Stanislavski-based acting techniques in Italy and London, Emilia travelled Europe working in theatres of all scales and scopes, from Teatro dell’ Opera Donizzetti in Bologna to public squares and festivals such as Glastonbury.
+After training in Stanislavski-based acting techniques in Italy and London, Emilia travelled Europe working in theatres of all scales and scopes, from Teatro dell’ Opera Donizzetti in Bologna to public squares and festivals.

-In 1999, due to an (un)fortuitous spell of homelessness in London, she got to know Cardboard Citizens and was lucky enough to train with Augusto Boal, founder of Theatre of the Oppressed.
-It was the beginning of the ongoing collaboration as Associate Artist with the company.
-Most recently, Emilia took the role of Assistant Director to Adrian Jackson on the acclaimed production Cathy.
+Then her life took a bad turn.
+As a young woman, she found herself dealing with mental health, domestic violence and addiction.
+When selling the Big Issue during an (un)fortuitous spell of homelessness in London, she got to know Cardboard Citizens and was lucky enough to train with Augusto Boal, founder of Theatre of the Oppressed.
+It was the beginning of a new life as she experienced first-hand the power of theatre to create personal and social change.

-Odd Eyes Theatre was born from Emilia’s experience with Cardboard Citizens, matured over the course of her BA Theatre Studies and MA in Cultural History degrees.
+Odd Eyes Theatre was born from Emilia’s experience with Augusto Boal, matured over the course of her BA Theatre Studies and MA in Cultural History degrees.

-Emilia’s credits include work as freelance playwright and director, filmaker and editor.
-Her plays have performed at New Diorama Theatre, the Pleasance, Cast in Doncaster and more.
+Today, Emilia’s credits include work as playwright, director, film maker and editor.
 She regularly lectures in dramaturgy, writing and Theatre of the Oppressed at colleges and universities in the UK and internationally.

 Find out more about Emilia and her work: www.emiliateglia.net